tpeelstand/flexion-mini-project/README.md

 6. GitHub (Version Control)

 As a front-end developer, that is a bit more on the design end of things, this was a great learning project for me and I look forward to continuing my JavaScript and JavaScript frameworks learning in the future.
-Throughout this project I utilized

 I was not able to incorporate CoffeeScript into this project, however, did take a look at it.
 I am going to be adding CoffeeScript to the ever growning list of languages/frameworks to learn!